AGRINFO AGRINFO logo

 In February 2025, the European Commission published a proposal to change certain parts of the Corporate Sustainability Due Diligence Directive 2024/1760 (CS3D) to reduce the regulatory burden and potential negative economic impacts on companies.
 This is the Directive that establishes due diligence obligations for large companies, meaning they must identify, prevent, and bring to an end any adverse impacts on human rights and the environment that arise from their operations across the entire value chain.

-This proposal intends to focus due diligence on any adverse impacts related to the direct business partners of large companies, and to reduce the amount of information requested from indirect business partners.
+This proposal in principle focuses due diligence on any adverse impacts related to the direct business partners of large companies, and aims to reduce the amount of information requested from indirect business partners.
 It also recommends that the new requirements apply 1 year later than initially foreseen (from mid-2028).
+The proposed changes are currently being reviewed and amended by the Council of the EU (Member States) and the European Parliament.

 What is changing?

-The following proposed changes are likely to have implications for agri-food suppliers in low-and middle-income countries.
+Of the changes proposed, the following are likely to have implications for agri-food suppliers in low-and middle-income countries:

-- Direct suppliers to large companies will have to provide contractual assurances that they will comply with the buyer’s code of conduct on due diligence.
-These direct partners will also have to seek contractual assurances from their own business partners (indirect business partners to the large companies) that this due diligence code of conduct is followed.
+• Large EU companies must operate a due diligence code of conduct.
+Direct suppliers to these large companies will have to provide contractual assurances that they will comply with this code of conduct.
+These direct partners will also have to seek contractual assurances from their own suppliers (indirect business partners to the large companies) that the code of conduct is followed.
 Direct and indirect partners’ compliance with the code of conduct must be verified.

-- General guidelines on how to conduct due diligence in accordance with these rules will be published by 26 July 2026, 6 months earlier than foreseen in the Directive.
+• General guidelines on how to conduct due diligence in accordance with these rules will be published by 26 July 2026.

 For further information on due diligence requirements see Corporate Sustainability Due Diligence Directive.